 13 participants had a deep concern regarding the performance of AI in creating data stories (P1-P3, P5-P8, P12-P17).
 The potentially unsatisfactory performance has become an obstacle to introducing them to the production of data stories.
 For example, P13 said: \begin{displayquote} \textit{``If [AI's] output can only achieve 40 to 50 marks [over 100 marks], I prefer to make drafts [of data stories] by myself or collaborate with other team members.''} \end{displayquote}

 Our participants mentioned their prior experience with AI's poor performance.
 P15 distrusted AI-generated content since he had seen some misleading academic paper explanations created by ChatGPT.
 He believed that such misleading content could be dangerous to users with limited expertise.
-P8 expressed her opinion on AI's capability by saying, \textit{``some AI-created figures may have counter-intuitive mistakes, such as drawing a person with one ear missing.''} P5 and P8 worried that AI could only produce a limited variety of voices when narrating data stories and the stories may not be engaging or interesting enough for their audience.
+P8 expressed her opinion on AI's capability by saying, \textit{``some AI-created figures may have counter-intuitive mistakes, such as drawing a person with one ear missing.''} P5 and P8 worried that AI could only produce a limited variety of voices when narrating data stories and the stories might not be engaging or interesting enough for their audience.